Proton Business Suite Review (2026): Is It Finally a Google Workspace Killer?

 -

 Zero-access encryption: Proton uses zero-access encryption, meaning they do not store decryption keys.
 This ensures that even if Proton's servers were compromised, the encrypted data would remain inaccessible to unauthorized parties.
+This approach aligns with security by design principles that prioritize data protection from the ground up.

 -